Carlosokumu/PesapalHttp/README.md

 - Go installed in your machine

-**Environmental Setup**
+**Environment Setup**

 To ensure you have all the dependencies needed to run the application,run the following command from the root folder of the project